luukasmakila/RateMySetup/README.md

 # RateMySetup

-<b>Docker Hub</b> link for the projects frontend and backend: https://hub.docker.com/repositories <br/>
+<b>Docker Hub</b> link for the projects frontend and backend: https://hub.docker.com/u/luukasmakila

+Dcoker hub repo contains the steps to try out the application.